mekowalski/todo-mvc/NOTES.md

 []need a new button/link for delete feature
 []needs to his a URL
-  -RESTful convention: DELETE /lists/:list_id/items/:id []Need controller action to process deletion of Item
+  -RESTful convention: DELETE /lists/:list_id/items/:id -how to trigger a delete request
+  -browsers only support GET(link) and POST(form submission) []Need controller action to process deletion of Item